0x4007/google-flights-scraper/README.md

 # Install dependencies
 bun install

-# Take screenshot
+# Run a standard flight search test
+bun run start

+# Run with random parameters
+bun run test                # 3 random tests bun run test:single         # 1 random test
-bun run take-screenshot.ts
+bun run test:many           # 10 random tests
 ```

-The screenshot will be saved to the `screenshot` directory.
+The screenshots and results will be saved to the `screenshot` directory.

+## Randomized Testing

+The repository includes a powerful randomized testing system that:

+1. Generates random combinations of city pairs and dates
+2. Runs tests with these varied parameters
+3. Captures screenshots, flight data, and error logs
+4. Saves all test artifacts for later analysis

+This allows for comprehensive testing across many different search scenarios without manual configuration.

-## GitHub Action Details
+## GitHub Actions Matrix Testing

-The GitHub Action workflow:

-1. Runs on Ubuntu latest
-2. Sets up Bun runtime
-3. Installs dependencies
-4. Runs the TypeScript screenshot script directly with Bun
-5. Uploads any PNG files in the screenshot directory as artifacts
+The `.github/workflows/flight-scraper-tests.yml` workflow uses a matrix strategy with 10 parallel jobs to test multiple city and date combinations simultaneously.
+Each job:

+1. Uses a unique random seed based on matrix index and timestamp
+2. Runs flight search tests with randomized parameters
+3. Uploads per-job artifacts with screenshots, flight data, and test parameters

+This provides excellent test coverage across many different possible search combinations.

-## Viewing the Screenshots
+## Viewing the Results

 After the GitHub Action completes:

 1. Go to the Actions tab in the repository
 2. Click on the completed workflow run
 3. Scroll to the bottom to find the "Artifacts" section
-4. Download the "flight-screenshots" artifact to view the captured images
+4. Download the artifacts to view the captured images and data

 ## Common Issues with Puppeteer on GitHub Actions